microbialinformatics/assignment03/README.md

 result_3_function <- dbinom(x,n,p)
 ```
 Probability is 0.0439, and built in function is `dbinorm`.
+When we discussing the sex ratios of mice, we used `pbinom(2,10,0.5)`, and the result is 0.0547.
+These two results are a little different because of different built in function, `dbinom` and `pbinom`.`pbinom` is cumulative probability function, while `dbinom` looks upthe probability of a single outcome.

 4. On pg.
 59 there is a formula for the probability of observing a value, x, when there is a mean, mu, and standard deviation, sigma.
 For this exercise, assume x=10.3, mu=5, and sigma=3.
 Using R, calculate the probability of x using this formula and the appropriate built in function